vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 ```

 *** =type4: NormalExercise
-*** =key4: 3e27fc930f
+*** =key4: a141cd669f

 *** =instructions4
-Modify your query to get the rounded average budget and average box office earnings for the results you have so far.
+Modify your query to add in the rounded average budget and average box office earnings for the results you have so far.
 Alias your results as `avg_budget` and `avg_box_office` respectively.
 Remember, you can use the `ROUND()` function.
 *** =solution4
 ```{sql}
 SELECT release_year, ROUND(AVG(budget)) AS avg_budget, ROUND(AVG(gross)) AS avg_box_office